+- 3-Chloroacetophenone-1H-proton - 3-Chloroacetophenone-13C-carbon

-3-Chloroacetophenone-1H-proton 3-Chloroacetophenone-13C-carbon The data for each are in a .zip file on the website; they are not large, there are just many small but necessary files in each of the two folders to maintain the integrity of the data.
-To view in MNova, you will drag the entire contents of the folder into a Page in the sidebar in MNova.
+I will email these to you in a zipped file (that turns out to be the easiest way to deliver them - they are not large, there are just many small but necessary files in each of the two folders to maintain the integrity of the data).
 These data will help you answer several of the Questions on the following page.